Diagnosing Liver Cancer in Children

 Our social workers help you navigate the medical system and coordinate the variety of health services your child needs.
 They can help you work with insurance providers, connect with resources, and manage the details related to your child’s care.
 Our nurse coordinators can help you schedule appointments for tests, treatments, and other medical visits.

 We offer long-term follow-up services for preventive health care, including screenings, ongoing surveillance, and care for symptoms that may develop later as a result of treatment.
 Our cancer care doctors and nurses work with social workers and child psychologists who can offer support and assistance with school-related or personal issues.
 In addition, we can help your child transition to adult cancer care services when they're ready.
 You’ll have resources and support to ensure your child’s long-term well-being.

 Our Expertise in Treating Pediatric Liver Cancer

-- Duke Children’s is one of only five child surgery centers in the country designated a top-level performer by the American College of Surgeons.
-The Level 1 designation recognizes our commitment to providing the safest and highest-quality surgical care for our young patients.
-It also recognizes our resources -- specialists in radiology, anesthesia, pediatric nursing, and more -- that may not be available at other hospitals.
+Duke Children’s is one of a small number of U.S. hospitals designated as Level I children's surgery centers by the American College of Surgeons.
+This Level I designation recognizes our commitment to providing the safest and highest-quality surgical care for our young patients.
+It also recognizes resources we offer -- such as specialists in radiology, anesthesia, pediatric nursing, and more -- that may not be available at other hospitals.

-- As members of the Children's Oncology Group, our pediatric oncologists collaborate with cancer specialists through the world’s largest childhood and adolescent cancer research organization.
-That ensures your child receives the combined expertise of leading cancer researchers and has access to the latest treatments through clinical trials.
+As members of the Children's Oncology Group, our pediatric oncologists collaborate with other cancer specialists in the world’s largest child and adolescent cancer research organization.
+This ensures that your child benefits from the combined expertise of leading cancer researchers and has access to the latest treatments through clinical trials.